derektata/giant-prusa/README.md

 - **PLEASE** make sure that your printer is calibrated before attempting to print these parts.
 A lot of these parts can be printed without supports but there some that require them.
 Another option if you don't have a printer available to you would be to order them from an online 3D printing service.

-You **WILL** have to measure and cut the Carbon Fiber Rods down to size, **PLEASE** use the proper PPE, measure twice to be precise and **BE SAFE** while cutting the rods down to size.
+You **WILL** have to measure and cut the smooth rods down to size, **PLEASE** use the proper PPE, measure twice to be precise and **BE SAFE** while cutting the rods down to size.
 You don't want to breathe any of the dust produced while cutting as it extremely hazardous to your lungs.

 ### To-Do List 📝